JonasSamuelsson/Handyman/src/Handyman.Mediator/docs/index.md

 }
 ```

-In case the request doesn't have a response and/or if the handler isn't async there are some helper classes that can be used:
+In case the request doesn't have a response and/or if the handler isn't async there are based classes that can be used:

-* `RequestHandler<TRequest>` - no response
+* `RequestHandler<TRequest>` - no response, sync or async
-* `SyncRequestHandler<TRequest>` - synchronous & no response
-* `SyncRequestHandler<TRequest, TResponse>` - synchronous
+* `RequestHandler<TRequest, TResponse>` - synch

 ## Events

-First, create message:
+Events can be used to notify other parts of the system that something has happened and are handled by zero to many handlers.

+Lets defaine a event message:

 ``` csharp
 public class Ping : IEvent {}